s-mcqueen/s-mcqueen/README.md

 ### Hi, I'm Sean

-I'm cofounding a new saas company and I'm hiring software engineers: https://github.com/launch-science/jobs
+I'm cofounding a new saas company.